jadecobra/python_tdd_exercises/source/setup/index.rst

 * `download and install git`_, git_ is a program_ for keeping track of changes I make in a project

-* open PowerShell_ and copy and paste the text below to install the `uv Python package manager`_
+* open PowerShell_ then copy and paste the text below to install the `uv Python package manager`_

   .. code-block:: PowerShell
     :emphasize-lines: 1